 Known as UAE or The United Arab Emirates, is a country consisting of seven emirates (kingdoms) that are loosely arranged in a type of federalist system of governance.
 They each also retain their own one-of-a-kind character as each of the emirates has a fair bit of autonomy.
+UAE is also among the best vacation planning country and its tourism yields great income to it.
+Read about its tourism economical statistics.

 Abu Dhabi and Dubai are the two emirates that are most familiar to travelers.
 Let us momentarily take a glimpse at the two emirates to see how they distinct from a traveler’s outlook.